General Care Instructions

 Make sure your silver is not exposed to air and light during storage – this can cause silver to tarnish.
 Don't wear sterling silver in chlorinated water or when working with household chemicals.

-Feel free to reach out with any question you may have on how to take care of your jewelry.
-I'm always happy to assist.
+Feel free to reach out with any question you may have on how to take care of your new jewelry.
+We're always happy to assist.